CMLennon/421-Lab-Notes/Lab1/Lab-1.md

 ## Introduction:

 Hi everybody, my name is Connor and I will be helping you with Economics 421!
+These are a collection of notes from the first lab.

 We're going to start with a walkthrough of R.